 Another key component of productivity is delegation, which means creating a team that is willing to work together in order to get the job done.
 If a team is able to collaborate effectively, then delegating tasks is easy.
 If, however, a team is having trouble working together, then even the simplest tasks can get lost and unfinished.

 Productivity also depends on the intelligent use of technology, especially in terms of project management tools.
 If a team is able to streamline how projects get assigned and completed, then they immediately become more efficient.
 Of course, technology is only technology.
 In order for it to do its job within a business, it needs to have a team that is collaborating in order to get the most out of it.
-There are some project management tools, like Vabotu, that help cultivate collaboration within teams, making even teams that consist of all remote workers efficient and cohesive.
+There are some project management tools, like Heycollab, that help cultivate collaboration within teams, making even teams that consist of all remote workers efficient and cohesive.

-Vabotu specifically promotes collaboration and productivity because it helps teams create goals and set (and stick to) deadlines.
+Heycollab specifically promotes collaboration and productivity because it helps teams create goals and set (and stick to) deadlines.
 According to the majority of small business owners, setting goals is one of the best ways to make your business productive because your employees understand where the finish line is.
-With Vabotu, these goals are not just prominent, but they are also easy to track, which helps your team work together more easily.
+With Heycollab, these goals are not just prominent, but they are also easy to track, which helps your team work together more easily.

 Here are six specific ways to improve team collaboration and enhance productivity…